stefanmijicswe/iGPBacked/readme.md

 - **Skaffold for CI/CD**: To elevate the Kubernetes-based Continuous Integration and Continuous Deployment (CI/CD) experience, Skaffold was integrated.
 This ensures the Kubernetes pods remain synchronized with the latest code iterations.

+## Starting the Project

+To kickstart the project and have all services up and running inside the Kubernetes cluster, follow the steps below:

+1. Ensure `skaffold` is installed on your machine.
+2. Navigate to the project directory.
+3. Run the following command:

+    ```bash
+    skaffold dev
+    ```

+This command will start Skaffold, which will build your images, deploy your manifests to the Kubernetes cluster, and watch for changes in your source code and Kubernetes manifests.

 ## Future Discussions and Iterations

 The journey from a monolithic to a microservices infrastructure was enlightening.
 I eagerly anticipate diving into discussions around potential optimizations and enhancements for this application.
 For any insights, feedback, or innovative project ideas, I encourage an open dialogue.